-In today’s world, a customer desire for more authentic brand experiences and a marketer desire for closer relationships with consumers.
+In today’s world, a customer desire more authentic brand experiences and a marketer desire closer relationships with consumers.
 That leads to an explosion of direct-to-consumer (D2C) brands over the past few years.
 D2C disrupts established industries and cuts out the retailer in order to own the end-to-end relationship.

 About D2C Brands

 Typically, D2C brands tend to be born out of the internet.
 They targeted squarely at younger audiences, digital natives, millennials.
 That not only made them nimble and fast-moving but also extremely data-driven, gaining access to customer insights.